Juanmaria-rr/SARS_service_/README.md

         ├── SAMPLE_NAME.AF0.75.snpEff.vcf.gz.tbi
         ├── SAMPLE_NAME.AF0.75.snpSift.table.txt

-> **NB:** The pipeline has a number of options to allow you to run only specific aspects of the workflow if you so wish.
-For example, you can skip all of the assembly steps with the `--skip_assembly` parameter.
-See the [usage docs](docs/usage.md) for all of the available options when running the pipeline.

-## Pipeline reporting

-Numerous QC and reporting steps are included in the pipeline in order to collate a full summary of the analysis within a single [MultiQC](https://multiqc.info/) report.
-You can see [an example MultiQC report here](https://raw.githack.com/nf-core/viralrecon/master/docs/html/multiqc_report.html), generated using the parameters defined in [this configuration file](https://github.com/nf-core/viralrecon/blob/master/conf/test_full.config).
-The pipeline was run with [these samples](https://zenodo.org/record/3735111), prepared from the [ncov-2019 ARTIC Network V1 amplicon set](https://artic.network/ncov-2019) and sequenced on the Illumina MiSeq platform in 301bp paired-end format.

 ## Results and statistics.

 From the files generated after the variant obtention, the next data are extracted and mounted in a tab separated file that will be used to analysed the statistics from every sample sequenced.